ais-one/cookbook/README.md

 Latest Version [0.6.0](https://github.com/ais-one/vue-crud-x/releases/tag/0.6.0) - Released 2021 July 15 0730 +8GMT

-- add openapi example, add rs232 and vercel/pkg usage, allow multiple upload folers handling
+- add openapi example & validation, add rs232 and vercel/pkg usage, allow multiple upload folers handling
 - improvement on project organization and preparation for npm workspaces and node 16
 - remove graphql (subscriptions apollo-server, also keeps breaking badly when major change), removed ORM
 - **NOTE!** project name is going to be replaced to a more appropriate one